-"It is entirely safe to prepare frozen chicken in a slow cooker or crockpot as long are you are familiar with the make and model of the device," Super, who cooks frozen chicken breasts at home in his own slow cooker device, told TODAY Food.
+"It is entirely safe to prepare frozen chicken in a slow cooker or crockpot as long are you are familiar with the make and model of the device," Super told TODAY.

-So, what is the USDA worried about?
+What is the USDA worried about?

 It all comes down to the temperature and the timing.

 "It is safe to cook a frozen chicken in a slow cooker," Quin Patton, a food scientist formerly with PepsiCo, told TODAY.
 "You just need to make sure the internal temperature gets up to 165 degrees at some point during the cooking process."

-While frozen chicken can easily reach this temperature in any slow cooker, a problem arises if it spends too much time thawing out in what the USDA calls the "danger zone."
-The danger zone is defined as the temperature range between 40 degrees and 140 degrees where bacteria grow most rapidly — and can double in number in a matter of minutes.
+While frozen chicken can easily reach this temperature in any slow cooker, a problem arises if that poultry spends too much time thawing out in what the USDA calls the "danger zone."
+The danger zone is defined as the temperature range between 40 and 140 degrees, where bacteria grows most rapidly.

-Pamela Ellgen, author of "The Healthy Slow Cooker Cookbook," cites salmonella and staphylococcus aureus as common culprits and says they can even contaminate other foods cooked alongside the chicken in the slow cooker.
-While the bacteria will most likely be killed when the chicken reaches 165 degrees, the toxins they grow can be heat-resistant.
+Pamela Ellgen, author of "The Healthy Slow Cooker Cookbook," cites salmonella and Staphylococcus aureus as common culprits and says they can even contaminate other foods cooked alongside the chicken in the slow cooker.
+While the bacteria will most likely be killed when the chicken reaches its required temperature, the toxins that grow may be heat resistant.
 According to the USDA, these toxins, not the bacteria that produce them, cause food-borne illnesses.

-Since some food experts think size matters, we also asked if it’s true that cooking with smaller pieces of frozen chicken decreases the likelihood of spending too much time in the so-called danger zone.
+Since some food experts think size matters, we also asked if it’s true that cooking with smaller pieces of frozen chicken decreases the likelihood of food spending too much time in the so-called danger zone.

 In this case, "everyone" refers to pregnant women, children, the elderly and those with compromised immune systems who are particularly susceptible to getting sick.
-For those clients, Jackie Arnett Elnahar RD, advises against eating frozen chicken prepared in a slow cooker.
+For those clients, nutritionist Jackie Arnett Elnahar advises against eating frozen chicken prepared in a slow cooker.
 For her other clients, she recommends being cognizant about the size of the frozen chicken pieces.

-Even though home cooks in a time crunch might be tempted to toss frozen chicken into a slow cooker, following the USDA guidelines will help cut down on the likelihood of harmful bacteria developing.
+While home cooks in a time crunch might be tempted to toss frozen chicken into a slow cooker, following the USDA guidelines will help cut down on the likelihood of harmful bacteria developing.